-The different parameters that are available (Messages > Default Parameters) are shown in Table 5-10, and Figure 5-10 on page 5-24.
+The different parameters that are available (Messages > Default Parameters) are shown in Table 5-10, and Figure 5-10 on page 5-25.

-Parameter Range Description Expiry (days ahead) 0 to 32767 days Sets the expiry date and depends on the selected number of days after the system date of the printer.
-'Display until' date Sets the number of days for which a product must be displayed for sale. , 'Best Before' date Sets the number of days before which a product expires.
+Parameter Range Description 0 to 32767 days Sets the expiry date and depends on the selected number of days after the system date of the printer.
+Expiry (days ahead) 'Display until' date Sets the number of days for which a product must be displayed for sale. , 'Best Before' date Sets the number of days before which a product expires.
 Note: The "Best Before" date has a longer time period than the "Display Until" date.
 Hej Exp (days ahead) Includes the expiration dates and depends on the Arab Hejra calendar.
 Width Refer to Message width and Positioning Addendum Controls the final message width.
 The maximum speed of the print puts a limit to the minimum width.
 Set the width to 1 and print at the maximum rate that you can get for the selected number of "printed drops".
 Character Height 1 to 10 Sets the character height at 1 (minimum print height) to 10 (maximum print height).
 Character Gap 0 to 9 Sets the character gap between 0 (equivalent to a single vertical line of dots) to 9 rasters/ strokes (equivalent to 10 vertical lines of dots).
 Because of character formation, setting 0 gives a character gap of 1 raster.
 Product Delay Refer to Message width and Positioning Addendum Sets the product delay (the time between the start of product (trigger point) and the print start position).
 Reverse On/Off Reversed (back to front) character printing.
-Invert On/Off Inverted (upside down) character printing.
-Raster Repeat 1 to 10 Sets the count for the same raster/ stroke is to be printed.
-This allows characters to be emboldened.
-Max Printed dots 1 to 25 Refer to Appendix for more information Sets the number of dots printed in a raster.
-If the font specified has a larger value of dots than the printed dots parameter then the print character will be incomplete (truncated).
-If the font specified has a smaller value of dots than the printed dots parameter then the maximum print speed will be reduced.
-Raster Substitution - When selected ON the printer automatically selects the appropriate raster for the line running speed.